glycerine/spin_paxos/README.md

-that doesn't do the full round of Paxos themselves is vulnerable to not having the very latest update by the time they get the message (due to network message delay, an update could have been applied "before" ).
+that doesn't do the full round of Paxos themselves is vulnerable to not having the very latest update by the time they get the message (due to network message delay, an update could have been applied
+"after" the one we get and "before" the client message arrives).
 This however is inherent in all distributed systems (see relativity in physics) -- and especially those that cannot afford everyone running consensus and so